waywardgeek/infnoise/README.md

 ### We Don't Need Zener Noise

 In reality, there are many sources of unpredictable noise in every circuit.
-There's large predictable and controlable noise, like power supply noise, and tiny 1/f noise in the multi-gigahertz range.
+There's large predictable and controllable noise, like power supply noise, and tiny 1/f noise in the multi-gigahertz range.
 Shot noise, thermal noise, EMI, cross-talk... you name it, no matter where we look, there's noise.
 Infinite noise multipliers amplify them all in parallel, and adds them together effectively in an tiny entropy pool.
 Zener noise would